-Unlike some cities, Waterloo isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Waterloo are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Waterloo is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Waterloo is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Waterloo who work in office and administrative support (12.06%), management occupations (11.25%), and sales jobs (10.53%).

 Also of interest is that Waterloo has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.20% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 10.20% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Waterloo in 2018 was $34,289, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $137,156 for a family of four.
 However, Waterloo contains both very wealthy and poor people as well.